sirech/talk-lean-functional-kotlin-backends/presentation.md

 A digression about Functional Programming
 ]

+???

+- A bit of FP theory comingm, without getting in too many details

 --

 class: center middle

 ## A datatype is an abstraction that encapsulates one reusable coding pattern.

+???

+- Basically a design pattern or a container that can abstract some functionality

 ---